rcalimlim/crypto-chart/README.md

 # CryptoChart

-A very basic Bitcoin price visuqlization tool for mobile.
+A very basic Bitcoin price visualization tool for mobile.

 ## Table of Contents